DoPose-6D dataset for object segmentation and 6D pose estimation: Method

 \section{Method}

-In this section, we first point our methodology of data collection and our process for creating our DoPose dataset.
-Second, we explain how the first training step is carried out by training on synthetic data.
-Third, we look at how the collected real data are utilized in the second training step to fine-tune our RGB and RGB-D models.
+In this section, we first point out the data collection process of our DoPose-6D dataset.
+Second, we explain how the first training step is carried out using synthetic data and the second training step using real data.